Industrial mentoring in software engineering

 - Specific technical insight, on questions like what makes a good test, and what makes a good commit message.

-Mentors primarily interact with their teams by coming into the University to work face-to-face with students for one or two sessions, although other forms of communication are also possible.
-We ask mentors to meet with their teams twice in one semester, with an optional third encounter at the end-of-semester assessment showcase.
+Mentors primarily interact with their teams by doing to code review sessions remote via Microsoft Teams, although other forms of communication are also possible.
+We ask mentors to meet with their teams twice in one semester.
+The guidebook students use for the course is published at software-eng.netlify.app

 How to sign up